tessgi/tess-point/README.md

 ### TODOS:
 1. Check python 2.7 compatability
-1. Currently the python module expects to be run on command line provide a wrapper function such that the module can be more readily used with external python codes
+1. Currently the python module expects to be run on command line.
+Provide a wrapper function such that the module can be more readily used with external python codes
 1. Include approximate or detailed velocity aberration corrections
 2. Provide estimated pointing table for TESS Year 2
 3. Time dependent Focal plane geometry